Mobile App DCF Financial Model (2026 Excel)

 - Shareholder equity (if funded by investors)

-6-Tier Subscription Model for a Mobile App
+6-Tier Subscription Ideas for a Mobile App

 A tiered subscription model maximizes revenue by offering varied features at different price points.